taco-group/Pulse-of-Motion/README.md

 ## Model Weights

+The released checkpoint is provided **for demo and leaderboard reproduction purposes only**.
+Please note that this checkpoint is **not identical to our strongest internal model**, which is not fully released at this time.

-The checkpoint is **automatically downloaded** from HuggingFace when you first run inference.
-No manual download is needed.
+The checkpoint is **automatically downloaded** from Hugging Face when you first run inference, so no manual download is required.

 Alternatively, you can download it manually: